 SH.03.E – Drug and Alcohol Prevention Program for Students and Employees

 Tulsa Community College recognizes its responsibility as an educational institution to promote a healthy and productive learning environment.
-To that end, and based on the policies established by the Tulsa Community College Board of Regents and state and federal laws, the College has established a program to aid in the prevention of drug and alcohol abuse by its students and employees.
+To that end and based on the policies established by the Tulsa Community College Board of Regents and state and federal laws, the College has established a program to aid in the prevention of drug and alcohol abuse by its students and employees.
 A copy of this program can be found under the consumer portal and the employee self-service port of My TCC.

-The Chief Human Resources Officer and the Senior Student Affairs Officer have been assigned the coordination of this policy for TCC.
-Those with questions regarding this policy, may contact either of them at (918) 595-7856 or (918) 595-7901, respectively, or by visiting their offices.
+The Chief Human Resources Officer and the Vice President of Student Success and Equity have been assigned the coordination of this policy for TCC.
+Those with questions regarding this policy, may contact either of them at 918-595-7856 or 918-595-7524, respectively, or by visiting their offices.

 Activities Prohibited by Tulsa Community College

-Tulsa Community College prohibits the unlawful manufacture, distribution, possession or use of illegal drugs and alcohol in the workplace, on College property, or as part of College-sponsored activities.
-Under certain circumstances, the use of alcohol may be permitted by the Collage at College-sponsored or College-authorized activities as approved by the Vice President for Administration and Chief Operating Officer.
+Tulsa Community College prohibits the unlawful manufacture, distribution, possession, or use of illegal drugs and alcohol in the workplace, on College property, or as part of College-sponsored activities.
+Under certain circumstances, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved by the TCC President or designee.

 Available Counseling, Prevention, and Educational Programs

-Human Resources, Academic Affairs and Student Affairs collaborate to provide educational programming throughout the academic year.
-The Victim Impact Panel (VIP) and educational program, the Center for Addiction Prevention & Recovery Services, the TACKLE (Recovery Support) student organization at the Northeast Campus, and Red Ribbon Week are examples.
+Human Resources, Academic Affairs, and Student Success and Equity collaborate to provide educational programming throughout the academic year.
+The Victim Impact Panel (VIP) and educational program, the Center for Addiction Prevention and Recovery Services, and Red Ribbon Week are examples.

 Student Wellness Services and Student Life partner to provide educational programming such as Red Ribbon Week throughout the academic year.